 Having once described himself as someone ‘in love’ with smoking, and with years of experience treating addiction, Dr Pemberton wrote STOP SMOKING WITH CBT: THE MOST POWERFUL WAY TO BEAT YOUR ADDICTION, based on his own success quitting nicotine.
 It was published by Vermilion in 2015.

-Max’s first book aimed at children THE MARVELLOUS ADVENTURE OF BEING HUMAN: YOUR AMAZING BODY AND HOW TO LIVE IN IT will be published by Wren & Rook in August 2019.
+Max’s first book aimed at children THE MARVELLOUS ADVENTURE OF BEING HUMAN: YOUR AMAZING BODY AND HOW TO LIVE IN IT was published by Wren & Rook in August 2019.

 Dr Max Pemberton lives and works in London.